Buyer Fit Snapshot

 Size selection should start with product dimensions after folding, not with the flat product size alone.
 I have seen buyers order mailers based on the garment tag size, which does not help once the hoodie is folded, bagged, and inserted with a tissue sheet.
 You need room for the product, a little tolerance for the fold, and sometimes a margin for inserts or return cards.
 A 10 x 13 inch mailer might fit a T-shirt easily, while a thick hoodie may need a 14.5 x 19 inch bag.
 That is why a printed poly mailers bulk order should be sized from the packout reality on the floor.

 Print placement can be front only, back only, or both sides.
 Front-only is usually the most economical and works well for a logo, website line, or short slogan.
 Back-side print often carries shipping or return messaging.
 Dual-sided print is useful for brands that want a stronger unboxing moment and a cleaner internal workflow, because the back can include pack instructions, QR codes, or return information.
 QR codes should be kept large enough to scan after printing and bag handling, and any logo with small type needs enough contrast to stay readable.
-These details matter in a printed poly mailers bulk order because the same design must work over thousands of impressions, not just on one proof.
+These details matter in a printed poly mailers bulk order because the same design must work over thousands of impressions, not just the prototype.

 Pricing, MOQ, and What Drives Your Unit Cost